Touring By Bicycle

 - 4. Quick link Pliers: For removing quick link from chain

 - 5A.
 Cassette removal tool & 5B.
 Chain-wipe: Both tools are needed to remove cassette along with a wrench to fit the removal tool.

 - 6A.
 Wrench/Spanner: 24mm spanner to fit cassette removal tool & 6B.
 17mm spanner for Shimano hub lock nut.

 - Cone Spaner: For Shimano hub cones 13mm/15mm cone spanner Parktool DWCW4C.

 - 7. Spoke Key: The correct size

-- 8. Allen Keys: Parktool HXS1.2 or Snap-on good quality, so not to damage the head of the bolts.
+- 8. Hex Keys: Parktool HXS1.2 or Snap-on good quality, so not to damage the head of the bolts.
 Sizes in mm; (2 or 2.5 for adjusting brake callipers) (3.0 for jockey wheels) (4.0 seat post clamp, bottle cage & rack bolts) (5.0 Seat post clamp, A Headset, Chainring bolts, brake block, brake callipers fitting bolts and derailleur cable pinch bolts) (6.0 for A headset and saddle) (8.0 for pedals) (10.0 for freehub body) You will need to check on your bike what sizes fit what part, may vary.